Five-dimensional CFTs from the $\epsilon$-expansion: Results

 We report in the left panel of fig.\ref{fig:pure_su2} the value of the fixed point coupling $a^*$ as a function of $\epsilon$ obtained with both simple perturbation theory and Pad\'e-Borel approximation.
 In order not to clutter the picture, the error band is shown only for the optimal approximant [2/2], which has been determined by using exact ${\cal O}(1/n_f)$ results for $\beta$ in the large-$n_f$ limit.
 See appendix \ref{appendix} for the details of this procedure.
 We see that up to five-loops every order in perturbation theory would predict a fixed point at $\epsilon = 1/2$, i.e. $d=5$ dimensions.
 On the other hand the values of $a^*$ differ substantially from order to order, an indication that the $\epsilon$-expansion is not convergent there.
-Note how Pad\'e-Borel techniques give more consistent results than the loop expansions and provide evidence for the persistence of the fixed point up to $d=5$.
+Note how Pad\'e-Borel techniques give more consistent results than the loop expansions.
+As the error band goes barely below zero, we expect the fixed point to exist, even if we cannot draw a strong conclusion.
 For illustration of the nice agreement between Pad\'e-Borel and Pad\'e methods made at the end of section \ref{sec:stage}, we report in the right panel of fig.\ref{fig:pure_su2} the results obtained using simple Pad\'e approximation, together again with those coming from perturbation theory.
 The good agreement among the two results is evident, being the two panels almost indistinguishable.